mccadegutierrez-debug/FunnyEconomy-1/replit.md

 ## Overview

 Funny Economy is a full-stack web application that emulates the core functionality of the Dank Memer Discord bot, adapted for a browser-based experience.
 This is a meme-themed economy game where users can earn coins, play games, manage inventories, and interact in a virtual economy system.
-The application features a dark-themed, meme-aesthetic UI with comprehensive gaming and social features.
+The application features a Halloween-themed UI with orange color scheme and spooky ghost hover effects on interactive elements.

 ## User Preferences